SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/connectivity.md

 icon: fa-signal
 ---

 Certified for all common forms of IP connectivity, the edge device can communicate on GSM (3/4G), Ethernet, Wi-Fi and even satellite.
-It can also create its own secured Wi-Fi, LoRa or NB-IoT local network.
+It can also create its own secured Wi-Fi or LoRa local network.